ligius-/DieselTuningBox/README.md

 # Other resources
 The .ods file in this repository is the spreadsheet used for visualising and generating the configuration command.

+# Update Jan 2018
+This project has been both active and lingering.
+The good news is that it has kept running without issues for more than a year.
+The bad news is that consumption improvements fall within measurement error.
+You can still use it to "boost" your low-end torque or to minimise engine vibrations at certain RPMs.

+The on-board computer will show a significantly lower consumption than the previous one, but the real consumption will be almost the same.
+In my case, getting a 6.5-7.2 litres/100 km displayed, with an actual value of 8-9.
+The OBC seems to adjust itself temporarily if you run a full tank to empty, but reverts itself to the "optimistic" display after a while.

+Still taking (slow) measurements to see if this hack does indeed change the fuel usage.